BorgwardtLab/proteinshake/docs/readthedocs/source/notes/datasets.rst

 Working with datasets
 =====================

-ProteinShake provides two main classes: the ``Dataset`` and the ``Task``.
 Datasets are a collection of protein structures which can be converted to any of three representations (graphs, voxel grids, or point clouds) depending on your deep learning model.
-Tasks extend the datasets with metrics and data splits for model evaluation.
+There are various different datasets available, checkout the :doc:`Overview <overview>` for a full list.

-Let's download a dataset from the ProteinShake data repository:
+Let's download an enzyme dataset from the ProteinShake data repository:

 .. code-block:: python